 If you are not aware Amazon has shifted to offering in house global shipping on some items.
 You can find many things now ship international for a low price or even free.
 I can even get bulky items like a new jacket from USA to Japan shipped free which is dangerous for my bank account (p.s this is logging in to my Amazon US account not my local Amazon).

-Back to the gloves and that price I think represents excellent value.
+Back to the gloves and that price I think represents superb value.
 They are very comfortable and construction appears fine and suitable for my task.
-If I was purchasing replacements for my every day gloves I would look for more robust build and armor but I would certainly start with a look at the rest of the range from Tourmaster which all seems sensibly priced.